Why Do I Have to Do a Probate When I Have a Trust?

-As an estate planning attorney, one of my least favorite conversations with a new client starts with me saying, “I’m so sorry, but unfortunately, even though you have a trust, we are going to have to do a probate.”
-Clients are surprised to learn this can happen and ask, “Why would this estate still need to go through probate?”
-It’s a great question that underscores the importance of understanding the finer details of estate planning.
-Trusts are a powerful tool but not a silver bullet that automatically bypasses probate.
+As an estate planning attorney, one of my least favorite conversations with a new client starts with me saying “I’m so sorry, but unfortunately, even though you have a trust, we are going to have to do a probate.”
+Clients are surprised to learn that this can happen and ask “why would this estate still need to go through probate?”
+It’s a great question and one that underscores the importance of understanding the finer details of estate planning.
+Trusts are a powerful tool, but without proper care and maintenance, they are not a silver bullet that automatically bypasses probate.
 Let’s explore why probate might still be necessary, the potential negative consequences of this, and what steps you can take to ensure your estate plan works as intended.

 Understanding the Purpose of a Trust

-Before diving into why probate might still be necessary, let’s briefly review what a trust is and why many people create one as part of their estate plan.
+Before diving into the reasons probate might still be necessary, let’s briefly review what a trust is and why many people create one as part of their estate plan.

 Common Reasons Probate May Still Be Required